This page was generated from docs/examples/reflectance_ftir/PyIRoGlass_Reflectance.ipynb. Interactive online version: Binder badge.

 ../../_images/examples_reflectance_ftir_PyIRoGlass_Reflectance_11_1.png

-The thickness dataframe returned quantifies mean and \(\sigma\) thicknesses just from the maxima, minima, and both.
-We recommend using ‘Thickness_M’ and ‘Thickness_STD’, which represent the mean and \(\sigma\) thickness across all extrema.
+Display thickness, the DataFrame of resultant thickness data.
+The DataFrame quantifies mean and \(\sigma\) thicknesses just from the maxima, minima, and both.
+We recommend using Thickness_M and Thickness_STD, which represent the mean and \(\sigma\) thickness across all extrema.

 [7]: